Llop-Estepari/llop-hud/README.md

 `Config.ShowZone` If true it will show the current zone instead of the street name.

-`Config.ShowFuel` Show the current fuel level in percentage.
+`Config.ShowFuel` Show the current fuel level.

 `Config.HideRadarOnFoot` Hide the radar when not in a vehicle